Bachelor of Science in Human Services

 - Courses are conveniently scheduled once a week for seven weeks, usually on Mondays, Tuesdays, Wednesdays or Thursdays

-- Classes take place either at NDNU’s Belmont campus or at satellite campuses in Redwood City (Cañada College) or Santa Clara (Mission College).
+- Classes take place either at NDNU’s Belmont or Tracy campus or at satellite campuses in Redwood City (Cañada College) and Santa Clara (Mission College).
 Our locations enable us to attract high-caliber students and faculty

-- We offer articulated programs with two master’s programs (MBA and MPA).
+- We offer articulated programs with three master’s programs (MBA, MPA and Clinical Psychology).
 This allows students in their last semester of undergraduate work to begin a master’s degree while completing the bachelor’s degree

-The Bachelor of Science in Human Services offers special articulated programs with the graduate MPA and MBA programs.
+The Bachelor of Science in Human Services offers special articulated programs with the graduate MPA, MBA and Clinical Psychology programs.
 Articulated programs allow students in their last semester of undergraduate work to study for a master’s degree while completing the bachelor’s degree.
-Undergraduate students in articulated programs are allowed to enroll in six units in selected graduate courses that fulfill undergraduate major requirements while also counting towards the master’s degree.
+Undergraduate students in articulated programs can enroll in six units in selected graduate courses that fulfill undergraduate major requirements while also counting towards the master’s degree.
+Students benefit from a seamless transition to graduate studies and tuition savings for courses that count for both degrees!

 NDNU admits students throughout the year for fall, spring and summer semesters.
 Please visit Admissions for complete admission requirements.